• Home

 At the time I couldn’t do much to help out, but I wanted to be part of this cool community.
 One of the first pieces of C code I ever wrote was oggsplit, a not-so-useful tool for splitting multiplexed Ogg streams into separate files.
 I never used it much, but was quite proud to see it in Xiph’s ogg-tools package.

-Fast foward.
+Fast forward.
 In the summer of 2006 I began working as a summer intern at Opera Software in Linköping, where I wrote an example plugin for video playback on Opera Devices SDK.
 I picked GStreamer as the backend and by the time I was done I must have watched A New Computer ~1000 times.

 In February 2007 Opera proposed <video> and released a proof-of concept Ogg Vorbis+Theora build.
 I had no part in this, so it came as somewhat of a surprise.
 Initially thought that they had used my plugin, but that turned out to not be the case – it was libogg, libvorbis and libtheora integrated directly into the browser.
 The most exciting part was the strong stance for open standards, something that I obviously agree with.